canonic-epicure/Johnny-Mnemonic/README.md

 define a correct synchronization handler.

 The last place to subscribe on this event is the callback passed to `setup`.
 Immediately after that callback execution, will be fired the event with the initial state.

+- `ready(mnemonic)`

+Will be fired when 'setup' method will initialize the mnemonic.

 GETTING HELP